TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 ### HockeyKit

 In Xcode open the `Project Navigator` (⌘+1).
 In the search field at the bottom enter "Hockey".
-You should find different files with the string "Hockey" in it, for example:
+HockeyKit is installed, if search finds for example:

 * BWHockeyManager.h
 * Hockey.bundle